opetitprestataire/label-studio/docs/source/tags/pdf.md

 - [TextArea](textarea)

 !!! error Enterprise
-    You can also use the PDF tag with [Prompts](https://docs.humansignal.com/guide/prompts_overview) to perform auto-labeling work such as PDF summarization and classification.
+    You can also use the PDF tag with [Prompts](https://docs.humansignal.com/guide/prompts_overview) to perform auto-labeling work such as PDF summarization, classification, information extraction, and document intelligence.

 ### Example